Pennington Marsh – 5th October

 Lesser Whitethroat – Ancient Highway, Pennington Marsh

 As I wandered around the seawall it was evident that the tide was very high and the waders on the salt marsh were tiptoeing in knee-deeps water when normally they would be high and dry.
 Scanning through their ranks there were many Dunlin and Grey Plover and I counted a total of 185 Curlew.
-Scanning over the scrub looking for the Wryneck that has been present recently I picked up an immature Sparrowhawk that was harassing the pipits, a Marsh Harrier and a Red Kite flew north over.
+Scanning over the scrub looking for the Wryneck that has been present recently I picked up an immature Sparrowhawk that was harassing the pipits, a Marsh Harrier and a flew north over.
 Red Kite is still a scarce bird here.

 ET9I2532